-One September morning, Viv plucked up the courage to speak to a homeless man that she saw regularly in Prestwich.
-That conversation was the spark that led to Street Support...
+One morning in September 2016, I plucked up the courage to speak to a man experiencing homelessness that I saw regularly in Prestwich.
+That conversation was the spark that led to Street Support Network.

-Like many of us, I had noticed an increasing number of homeless people on the streets.
+Like many of us, I’d noticed an increasing number of people facing homelessness on the streets.
 I felt really sad and frustrated that in a country like the UK people could find themselves without somewhere safe to sleep.

-Knowing that charities advise not to give cash as it encourages begging, I wasn’t sure what I could do to help.
+Knowing that charities advise against giving cash, I wasn’t sure what I could do to help.
 I would often offer to buy people I saw a coffee or something to eat, but beyond that I felt helpless.
-Donating to a national homeless charity made sense, but it felt so distant and intangible, I rarely got around to actually doing it.
+Donating to a national homelessness charity made sense, but it felt so distant and intangible.

 There was a young guy I had seen locally a few times, but never knew what to say.
-For some reason this day was different.
+For some reason this particular day was different.
 I got over my fear and made myself ask him a few gentle questions – if he was cold, where he stayed at night, how he ended up there.
-He was pragmatic and gentle, just told me how it was, without a complaint.
-It blew me away…and I regret that I didn’t ask his name.
+He was pragmatic, just told me how it was, without a complaint.
+It blew me away.
+I regret that I didn’t ask his name.

-He had been made redundant a few months before, paid his rent until his savings ran out, and was then evicted.
-(I found out later this is now the number 1 cause of homelessness in the UK).
+He had been made redundant a few months before, paid his rent until his savings ran out, and was then evicted (I found out later this is now the number 1 cause of homelessness in the UK).
 Without a fixed address he couldn’t access benefits or get a job, and was on a 9 month waiting list for housing.
 As a young single male he was at the bottom of the list for temporary accommodation.
-I was shocked to find that most shelters have now been closed, and most that are still open need to charge for a bed.
-Sometimes he would make enough money begging to pay for somewhere to sleep, often not.
+I was shocked to find out that most shelters had closed, and most of the ones that are still open need to charge for a bed.
+Sometimes he would make enough money begging to pay for somewhere to sleep, but more often he wouldn’t.

 There was literally nothing I could say.
 I felt helpless, and I can only assume that is how he felt too, but a hundred times more so.